oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 Specification](#jadn-v20)], section 1.1.1.
 The following
 additional terms are defined for this document:

 - **Classifier:** The core organizational concept of UML is the classifier, used to classify different kinds of values according to their features.
 UML is a complex specification defining many kinds of simple and structured classifiers, but the only kind used by JADN is the simple Datatype.
 Given a data value, a datatype classifier determines whether the value is an instance of a type, indicating both whether the data is valid, and if so, its logical type(s).
 Two data values are equivalent if they are instances of the same datatype and their logical values are equal.
+(See [[UML Specification](#uml)] section 10.2.3 for additional details.)

 - **Directed Acyclic Graph:** A directed acyclic graph (DAG) is a directed graph with no directed cycles.
 That is, it consists